 Focus on Website Speed Optimization

-A digital agency can synthesize findings from UX research and performance-measuring tools and work to optimize your website for quicker page loads and buttons or links that respond immediately to user actions.
+A digital experience consultancy can synthesize findings from UX research and performance-measuring tools and work to optimize your website for quicker page loads and buttons or links that respond immediately to user actions.

 1. Image Optimization: Optimizing images on your website will significantly improve page loading times.
-An agency can help you optimize server settings and compress images to reduce their size without sacrificing quality.
+A partner can help you optimize server settings and compress images to reduce their size without sacrificing quality.

 2. Minification: Minification involves reducing the size of HTML, CSS, and JavaScript files by removing unnecessary characters such as white space, comments, and line breaks.
 This can significantly improve page loading times.